-Healthcare Administration School Nutrition Specialist Human Resource Management Special Needs Instructional Technology Proficiency STEM Education (online) Teaching of English as a Second Merchandising Language (TESL) Public Administration Quality Assurance for Biotechnology Note: Offered only through the international programs of the C. Louis Cedrone International Education Center Post-Master's Certificate programs are available in: Nursing Education Nursing Leadership Admission Requirements Applicants applying for most graduate certificate programs at Framingham State University must have earned an undergraduate degree from a regionally accredited college or university, with a minimum undergraduate grade point average (GPA) of 2.70.
+Educational Leadership (Online) Public Administration Fundamentals of Biotechnology School Nutrition Specialist Healthcare Administration Special Needs Human Resource Management STEM Education Instructional Technology Proficiency Teaching of English as a Second (Online) Language (TESL) Merchandising Quality Assurance for Biotechnology Note: Offered only through the international programs of the C. Louis Cedrone International Education Center Post-Master's Certificate programs are available in:

+Reading Specialist Nursing Leadership

+Nursing Education

+Admission Requirements

+Applicants applying for most graduate certificate programs at Framingham State University must have earned an undergraduate degree from a regionally accredited college or university, with a minimum undergraduate grade point average (GPA) of 2.70.

 Students not meeting this requirement may be reconsidered for admission after completing one (1) prescribed course in the certificate program.
 Other admission standards may apply depending on the certificate program.

+Transfer Credit

-Transfer Credit No transfer credit is permitted in a certificate program.
-Course Requirement Waiver Students may petition to have one (1) graduate course waived for their certificate program based on graduate coursework completed elsewhere.
+No transfer credit is permitted in a certificate program.

+Course Requirement Waiver

+Students may petition to have one (1) graduate course waived for their certificate program based on graduate coursework completed elsewhere.
 Student must obtain written approval from the certificate program's advisor.

+Time Limits

-Time Limits Students are given up to four (4) calendar years to complete the certificate program.
+Students are given up to four (4) calendar years to complete the certificate program.
 Students who cease taking courses for one (1) fall or spring semester will be considered inactive.
 Upon returning to active status, they would be readmitted under the curriculum then in place.

+Academic Dismissal

-Academic Dismissal Students who are enrolled in a graduate certificate program and receive one grade below B-(2.70) will be subject to immediate dismissal.
+Students who are enrolled in a graduate certificate program and receive one grade below B-(2.70) will be subject to immediate dismissal.
 Upon notification, the student will have one (1) semester to make a formal written appeal of the dismissal to the Graduate Education Council.

+Completion Requirements

-Completion Requirements Students must have a minimum B- (2.70) average or above in the program in order to earn a certificate.
+Students must have a minimum B- (2.70) average or above in the program in order to earn a certificate.
 Additional requirements may apply depending on the certificate program.

+Graduate Certificate in Education Leadership

+Note: Offered only through the international programs of the C. Louis Cedrone International Education Center

-Graduate Certificatein Healthcare Administration The Graduate Certificate in Healthcare Administration program is designed for individuals who would like to gain a solid foundation in healthcare administration topics as a means to explore a career in healthcare administration, develop specific healthcare management skills, or to take the first steps to pursuing a master's degree in healthcare administration.
-Students who successfully complete the certificate program can later apply these courses to the Master of Healthcare Administration program, once an application has been submitted and accepted.
-The Certificate program is composed of five (5) graduate-level healthcare administration courses covering healthcare management and delivery, laws and regulations, strategic planning, finance and informatics and technology.
-Admission Requirements The certificate program is open to individuals who have earned a baccalaureate degree in any field from a regionally accredited college or university.
-Applicants must:
+The Graduate Certificate in Educational Leadership is designed to provide qualified and experienced educators with the knowledge and skills necessary to assume leadership positions in schools.
+The program emphasizes the role of school leader as collaborator and creator of a supportive and stimulating environment for students and teachers.
+Although this program has no formal practicum experience, all courses in the program will contain field-based experiences related to that subject area.
+Students who successfully complete the certificate program can later apply these courses to the Master of Art in Educational Leadership, once an application has been submitted and accepted.
+Please note this certificate does not lead to a license in the United States.

+Program Overview and Goals

+Upon completion of the Graduate Certificate in Educational Leadership program, students will have acquired the foundational knowledge and skills necessary to become an effective school leader.

+Learning Outcomes

+The following goals will be achieved: